mongodb-developer/MongoDB-ADK-Agents/README.md

 1. `<DATABASE_NAME>`: the name of the database that you explored through the MongoDB extension
 2. `<COLLECTION_NAME>`: the collection with grocery products
-3. `<VECTOR_FIELD_IN_THE_DOCUMENT>`: the field storing the embedding (the numeric array)
+3. `<VECTOR_FIELD_IN_THE_DOCUMENT>`: the name of the field storing the vector embedding
-4. `<LENGTH_OF_THE_VECTOR>`: the size of the embedding array
+4. `<LENGTH_OF_THE_VECTOR>`: the size of the embedding array.
+    - ***Hint***: The size is one of 128, 256, 512, 768, 1536, or 2048.
+Check the number of lines in the MongoDB document you opened earlier.
 5. `<VECTOR_SEARCH_DEFINITION>`: use the predefined variable in the script and pass it into the method

-In the bottom panel, open a new terminal tab and run the script to create the index:
+Stop the running process in the terminal by pressing CTRL+C. Then, execute the vector creation script:

 ```bash
 python mongodb_groceries_agent/create-vector-search-index.py
 ```

-Creating the index takes only a few seconds for the 5000 documents you have in the dataset.
 After a 10-second timeout, the script will display the collection’s search indexes.
-At that point, your vector search index is ready and can be used by the agent to find similar products.
+Pay attention to the status of the index you just created—it may show as ***BUILDING*** or ***READY***.
+The collection has only 5000 documents, so by the time you start using the index, it will be fully built with status ***READY***.

 ### Step 3: Implement the Vector Search Tool

-With the index in place, let’s wire up the agent so it can actually use it.
+With the index in place, let’s implement the search tool that the agent will use to find similar products.

 In this step, you’ll:
-- Configure placeholders for your database and collection.
-- Define a helper to generate embeddings with Gemini.
+- Define a helper function to generate embeddings with Gemini.
+The function will be used to transform the user questions into vector embeddings.
-- Implement the `find_similar_products` tool that performs a vector search against MongoDB.
+- Implement the `find_similar_products` tool that performs a vector search against the MongoDB `inventory` collection.
 - Register the tool with the agent so it becomes part of the shopping workflow.

-Open **`mongodb_groceries_agent/agent.py`** and add the following code:
+Open **`mongodb_groceries_agent/agent.py`** and replace the `root_agent` variable with the following code.

+**<span aria-hidden="true">️⚠️</span> Important**: Don't delete the imports or the `GOOGLE_API_KEY` variable!

 ```python
 # Initialize the GenAI client to vectorize the user queries